Prunus Spinosa Hedging

 - Hedge Height: up to 4m

 - Double Row: 5/m to contain stock

 - Colour: Green leaves, black branches

-Prunus spinosa is self-fertile and Sloe berries are traditionally used for infusing with gin, vodka and brandy, but they also make good jam.
-In colder parts of the country where frosts come early, you can try leaving ripe Sloes on the branch; a touch of frost will make them surprisingly sweet.
+Blackthorn is much prized for hewing into walking sticks; only blackthorn or oak wood may be used to make a real Irish sail eille (shillelagh in English).
+Once you have cut back any branches or twigs, blackthorn makes for excellent firewood.
+Prunus spinosa is self-fertile and its fruit (Sloes) are traditionally used for infusing with gin, vodka and brandy, but they also make good jam.
+In colder parts of the country where frosts come early, you can try leaving ripe Sloes on the branch; a touch of frost will mellow their astringency making them surprisingly sweet.